threeandthreee/ladx-segment-timer/readme.md

 ## How to use

-1. Download the repository and unzip it
+1. Grab the latest release and unzip it

 2. Have python installed